 Deborah Balint hosts a monthly cookbook club on Instagram which I have never had the time to participate in until this month when she challenged her readers to make Crepes Dentelles with Apples from one of the most beautiful cookbooks I have purchased this year, How To Eat a Peach by Diana Henry.
 This cookbook is quickly becoming one of my favorites go-to cookbooks for so many reasons.
 For one, it is simply gorgeous from the photography to the seasonal recipes.
 I am all about cooking seasonally so it is perfect for my kitchen.
-I love a book that is printed on beautiful paper with simple type, this one does not disappoint, and the cover is soft like a peach.
+I love a book that is printed on beautiful paper with a simple type, this one does not disappoint, and the cover is soft like a peach.
 One of my favorite things in a cookbook is a ribbon as a bookmarker.
 I could go on and on but lets’ talk about my new favorite summer dessert recipe.

 I love crepes and they seem to be the one thing that I do not make often enough.
 In fact, when I brought out our crepe pan I realized that I had not used it since two houses before the one we live in now.
 It felt great to butter up that sweet crepe pan and start swirling away, crepe after crepe.
-I was eager to make this recipe, and could not wait for the book to arrive, which luckily arrived the day I was making.
+I was eager to make this recipe, and could not wait for the book to arrive, which luckily arrived the day I was making it.
 Anyhow, I made one of Diana’s other crepe recipes as the base, which turned out beautifully.
 I opted to use peaches as they were just showing up at the market and have been the best we have had in a long time.
 So juicy and full of flavor, which was perfect with the eggy crepe and rich caramel sauce which I salted with some smoked cherry wood sea salt flakes.
 The tartness of the creme fraiche wraps this dessert together beautifully as well they are good without or with a spoon of vanilla gelato instead.

 I hope you enjoy this bright summer dessert as much as we do.